 - Datto ALTO

-Screenshot Verification verifies that your Datto device's backups are healthy and working.
+Screenshot Verification confirms that your Datto device's backups are healthy and working.
 This feature automatically builds and boots virtual machines from preexisting backups and performs context-sensitive tests against the virtual machine's output to evaluate a pass or fail state.
 You can configure Screenshot Verification on the Configure Agent Settings page of the Datto appliance GUI.

 This article focuses on common problems that you can resolve through these configurable options.